 Four years later, Kate’s car has made nearly $8,000 and paid for itself.
-This means Kate can keep the convenience of owning a car, without the expense.
+This means Kate can keep the convenience of owning a car, and save money at the same time.

 “I have a very supercharged life.
 Where I can, I prefer to take public transport.
 But some days I have meetings, events and commitments lined up back to back all over the city from 6:30am to 9:30pm.
 There’s no way I could do that on public transport.
 For sheer convenience, it’s good to have the car as an option.
 It’s an eco-friendly car and a revenue generator - so it just makes sense to keep it.”

 In fact, her car’s income has saved Kate a few times when an unexpected expense has come up.
 “I forget it’s there as an income stream, and it’s funny because whenever I'm in a situation where I'm stuck for cash, the Car Next Door payment miraculously comes through.
 It always seems to appear right at the time I need it.”

 Working in sustainability, Kate’s very aware of the huge waste tied up in underused cars.
 “It doesn’t make sense to put more cars on the road.
 We need to think about how we can activate the ones we’ve already got.”

 “My car is the only one on Car Next Door in the suburb I’m in now (St Lucia, by the river in Brisbane).
 If everyone else had their car on the platform I’d be less inclined to have my own.
 I think it would be great for more people to do it, because a car is a really valuable resource and Car Next Door makes it really easy to share it.”